-Feminizing Ear Lobe Reduction Surgery is a plastic surgery procedure that can be undertaken independently, or as part of more extensive Facial Feminization Surgery (FFS).
-This procedure aesthetically enhances the appearance of the ear lobes and cartilage, with the goal of creating an external ear that is naturally feminine-looking in proportions, contour, and appearance.
+Feminizing earlobe reduction is a procedure that may be undertaken independently, or within a cluster of procedures that comprise facial gender confirmation surgery with the aim of reshaping masculine looking ears to make them appear more feminine.
+This procedure aesthetically enhances the appearance of the earlobes and ear cartilage, with the goal of creating an external ear that is naturally feminine-looking in proportions, contour, and appearance.

 The single most important step in feminizing an ear is crafting a smooth and natural inferior lobe border.
 Dr. Deschamps-Braly is known for his aesthetic finesse and understanding of what it takes to achieve consistent and aesthetic outcomes.

-Older patients seeking facial feminization are typical candidates for ear lobe reduction surgery.
+Older patients seeking facial feminization are typical candidates for earlobe reduction surgery.
 The cartilage of the ears continues to grow throughout our lifetime.
-Gravity over time also causes ear lobes to sag, stretch, and enlarge, creating a condition commonly called “megalobe” — which may not look feminine, or aesthetically pleasing.
+Gravity over time also causes earlobes to sag, stretch, and enlarge, creating pendulous earlobes, a condition commonly called “megalobe” — which may not look feminine, or aesthetically pleasing.